Baldinof/roadrunner-bundle/README.md

 - `Baldinof\RoadRunnerBundle\Event\WorkerExceptionEvent`: Dispatched after encountering an uncaught exception during request handling.
 - `Baldinof\RoadRunnerBundle\Event\WorkerKernelRebootedEvent`: Dispatched after the symfony kernel was rebooted (see Kernel reboots).

+## Sending/streaming files/content - StreamedResponse, BinaryFileResponse
+Every response needs to be serialized, so we can send it back to RR.
+Because of that, the `Symfony\Component\HttpFoundation\StreamedResponse` can no longer be used (well, it can, but it makes no sense), because we need to load it's content before passing it to RR.
+If you need to send big files, you have to either use `Symfony\Component\HttpFoundation\BinaryFileResponse` or `Baldinof\RoadRunnerBundle\Response\StreamableFileResponse`.
+The `BinaryFileResponse` is automatically converted to bundle's `StreamableFileResponse`.
+Files are no longer loaded in memory before sending and and the streaming part is now handled by RR.
+If you need for any reason to serve files without streaming, use `Baldinof\RoadRunnerBundle\Response\NonStreamableBinaryFileResponse`, but be aware that the whole file content is loaded into memory, so make sure you have set your memory limit high enough.

 ## Development mode

 Copy the dev config file if it's not present: `cp vendor/baldinof/roadrunner-bundle/.rr.dev.yaml .`